Peter Poulides – Executive Director

 In 2008 he started a little teaching on the side and soon became fully committed.
 Conversations with his son and daughter, who each chose education as a career path and were happy to school their dad, revealed a startling idea: that by teaching photography, Peter was having more of an impact on the art of photography than he ever had by producing images for publication.

 Peter believes in the power of photography.
-He’s looking forward to expanding DCP by connecting with other photography centers, offering a wider range of classes, creating youth programs and opening the DCP Gallery in 2019 which will host ongoing exhibits of local to national photographers.
+He’s looking forward to expanding DCP by connecting with other photography centers, offering a wider range of classes, creating youth programs, and continuing to exhibit innovative work in the DCP Gallery by hosting exhibits of local to national photographers along with community outreach projects.
 He believes that good photographs deserve to be released from their smartphone glass cages and given physical form on a gallery wall, telling their visual stories to engaged listeners.

 With a background in nonprofit administration, she strives to provide access to the arts for students, community members, and life-long learners.
 As a novice photographer, Becca enjoys learning what she and her camera are capable of capturing during her adventures around Dallas and abroad.
 One day she hopes to combine her love of dance with photography and produce compelling pictures of dancers in motion.